-- Previous methods studied (regression, logistic regression) are considered linear methods.
+- Many previous methods studied (regression, logistic regression) are considered linear methods.
 They make predictions based on $\langle \mathbf{x}, \boldsymbol{\beta} \rangle$ i.e. based on weighted sums of features. - In the next part of the course we move on to non-linear methods.
-Specifically, kernel methods and neural networks. - Both are very closely related to feature transformations, which was one technique we saw for using linear methods to learn non-linear concepts.
+Specifically, kernel methods and neural networks. - Both are very closely related to feature transformations, which was a technique we already saw for using linear methods to learn non-linear concepts.